• HOW LONG HAVE YOU BEEN DOING THIS?

 Without pause, yes.
 I never pushed these when I started and I chose not to take a giant cut for the work involved as some folks do because I want you to have something tangible.
 There's something absolute unreal about holding your images in your hands, about having a book that tells the story of your day, flipping through your own memories.
+Beyond that, it's much more realistic to expect that you'll enjoy your images more often in printed form.
+And, you can easily share them with friends, family & guests.
 I can't tell you how many times I've cried when I first see a new album.
 I'll go through all the choices with you, ask you the details you want included and the images you absolutely want in it, and do the work to tell your story.

 Pro Tip: I've also had folks choose to have this gifted to them by friends or family.
 If you'd like that, let me know and we can set that up!
 Albums start at $750 and are worth every penny.

 Freakin' yes.
 Love is love and I believe in just that.
+And, while I understand the reasoning for this question, it's painful to me that this even needs to be asked.
+I am an ally & proud of it.
 All there is to it.

 • IT'S JUST US ELOPING, WHAT ABOUT WITNESSES?